friendly-bits/geoip-shell/README.md

 Generally, once the installation completes, you don't have to do anything else for geoip blocking to work.
 But I implemented some tools which provide functionality for changing geoip config and checking on current geoip blocking state.

 **To check current geoip blocking status:** run `geoip-shell status`.
-For a list of all firewall rules in the geoip chain, run `geoip-shell status -v`.
+For a list of all firewall rules in the geoip chain and for a detailed count of ip ranges in each ip list, run `geoip-shell status -v`.

 **To add or remove ip lists for countries:** run `geoip-shell <add|remove> -c <"country_codes">`